Paolo Emilio Landi: Television

 Landi most recent film work includes three documentaries shot in Washington, DC and New York City, USA.
 They are: L'ultimo giorno (9.11.2001) (The Last Day); So Help Me God (Trump at the White House); 100 giorni di Trump.
 (Trump's First Hundred Days).
-He filmed the last interview with late Winnie Madizikela Mandela.
+He filmed the last interview with late Winnie Madizikela Mandela.in 2024 released Namibia, the desert, a 55 minutes documentary for RAI.
+Since 2014 he directed more than 400 doc-stories about Italians around the world.
+He's also author of Cape to Equator, a filmed journey in 8 south-african countries, broadcast by RAI ITALIA.